tripledio/tripledio.github.io/_drafts/ConstructionTale.md

 # Conclusion

 The struggle between the function and the structure is not limited to our industry.
+When somethings needs to change in the future then the structure needs to be able to support this.
+Since this is something that lies further in the future than the functional it is often neglected.

+> If we want to build something that lasts, we need to pay careful attention to the structure

+Of course this will always be a struggle.
+The functional deadline from the project versus the long term survival of the product.
+But this is exactly our responsibility as professional software engineers.
+To make sure that next to the functional requirements, we also need to implement the often not outspoken quality attributes.
+Of which maintainability is probably the most important one.

 **References**